GinkleJeff/HyperCube/README.md

 Healing Mechanic:

-Press Numpad 0 to spend 10,000 score and spawn a pink healing cube
+Press Spacebar to spend 10,000 score and spawn a pink healing cube

 Touch it for full HP (5) and a red particle explosion